Ursego/JiGit/_______ReadMe_______.txt

 _DEV_PR_CREATION_URL_

 When XXXXX.txt is cloned together with its parent XXXXX folder, the 'c' script will substitute the placeholders with the actual values.
-The only thing you need to do manually within the created XXXXX.txt is change <write the tester name here> to the actual tester name.

 EXPLANATION: